lgrcia/nightshift/README.md

 A Python package to compute and visualize observations phase coverage.

 In Astronomy, *nighshift* is useful to answer the following questions:
-- How much an orbit with period $P$ has been observed given certain observation times?
+- How much of an orbit with period $P$ has been observed given certain observation times?
 - How a certain target must be observed to cover all orbits with periods lower than $P$ days?